CryptoLucious/SmartDex-Chain/Masternode.md

 The following are the <b> minimum recommended requirements </b> to run a Masternode smoothly.
 If you use lower capacity device or VPS, we cannot guarantee your Masternode will run smoothly and you may not receive the full allotment of rewards.
 Using a device or VPS with higher specifications is fine, but is not required.

-1) Ubuntu operating system with device or VPS with the following minimum specifications:
+1) Device/VPS running Ubuntu operating system with the following minimum specifications:

 * 16GB RAM
 * 120GB SSD
-* 2 core CPU
+* 6 Core CPU

 2) A MetaMask wallet with at least 10,010 SDX in the wallet.
 While you only need 10,000 SDX to stake, we recommend the wallet holding a little more to cover gas fees.